ministryofjustice/moj-frontend/docs/components/sortable-table.md

   excerpt: "Use the sortable table component to let users sort columns in ascending or descending order."
 ---

-{% lastUpdated "sortable-table" %}

 {% example "/examples/sortable-table", 450 %}

 ## When to use

 Use the sortable table component to let users sort columns in ascending or descending order.

 Use this component when sorting is needed to help find data within a large table of data.
-This might be useful in combination with the [filter](../../patterns/filter-a-list) pattern.
+This might be useful in combination with the [filter](/patterns/filter-a-list/) pattern.

 ## How to use